-Pina Colada cocktails are my favourite drink and I’m not ashamed to admit it.
-Rum, coconut and pineapple are a marriage made in heaven.
+Pina Colada cocktails are one of my favourite drinks and I’m not ashamed to admit it.
+Rum, coconut, and pineapple are a marriage made in heaven.
 It has been said that a pina colada is a girls’ drink but I really don’t care, half the world can’t be wrong as they demand pina colada mix, juice, ice cream, even lip gloss.
 The taste is an absolute winner and I’ll drink my pina colada with pride.
 So, where to buy them, how to make them and pina colada mix are on my mind today.

 Types of Pina Colada Cocktail